gallenc/opennms-examples-tutorials-1/workup/opennms-node-red/README.md

 ```
 # grafana

-In the docker-compose example, grafana should be installed with opennms grafan plugin also already installed.
+In the docker compose example, grafana should be installed with opennms grafan plugin also already installed.
 To login use
 ```
 http://localhost:3000